oscargao98/4180_Final_Project/README.md

 (Note: Use of external 5v power is REQUIRED, because we need enough current to drive servos and the LED array.
 Connect everything to a common ground.)

 ## Source Code
 All source code is included in this repository.
 Run it by importing the repository into the MBed Cloud Compiler.
+Make sure to included all the libraries.

 (Note: Make sure to import 1_garden for MBed1 and 2_garden for Mbed2, respectively.)